zonemaster/zonemaster/docs/specifications/Master Test Plan.md

 #### Master test schedule
 A test is run as soon as the software is scheduled to run, often immediately upon execution.
 #### Integrity level schema
 An integrity level schema is used for illustrating relative importance of a software component.
 The effect of a failing component can range from negligible to catastrophic.
-A component with a high integrity level needs to be tested more thoroughly than a component with a low level.
+A component with a high integrity level needs to be tested more thoroughly than a component with a lower level.
 There is, however, no guidance in the requirements that indicate the relative importance of different areas.
 Each area is thus considered equally important.
 However, one of the main objectives is to ensure the stability of DNS.
 #### Resources summary
 TODO: Briefly describe the neessary resources to run a test.
 #### Responsibilites